Toyota Supra review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-Unlike its BMW Z4 cousin, the Toyota Supra comes with just one engine – a BMW-sourced, Toyota-calibrated turbocharged 3.0-litre straight-six with 335bhp and 500Nm of torque.
-This is connected to an eight-speed automatic gearbox that allows for manual shifts via steering wheel paddles.
+For peak performance you'll want to look at the Supra 3.0-litre straight-six version, producing 335bhp and 500Nm of torque.
 It’s the same basic configuration as you’ll find in the hot Z4 M40i.

-The Supra is no slouch, with the 0-62mph sprint taking just 4.3 seconds; there’s plenty of punch down low in the rev range and overtaking is effortless.
+The 0-62mph sprint takes just 4.3 seconds, while there’s plenty of punch low in the rev range which means overtaking manoeuvres just feel effortless.
 Top speed is electronically limited to 155mph.

 In this review